AI coding environments for the other 80% of your enterprise.

 Provision

-The sandbox builds itself in under a minute.
-Base image, proxy, CA certificates, approved tools, and the Claude Code connection are all automatic.
+The sandbox builds itself typically in under a minute.
+Base image, proxy, CA certificates, approved tools, and AI coding assistants — Claude Code, Cursor, GitHub Copilot, or whatever IT has cleared — connect automatically.
 A live progress log shows exactly what is happening.

 Ready

-Workspace provisioned, tools installed, Claude Code connected, monthly AI budget visible.
+Workspace provisioned, tools installed, the approved AI coding assistant connected, monthly AI budget visible.
 The user sees everything they have, and nothing they do not need.

 Build

 Drop a CSV.
-Ask Claude Code to build a dashboard.
+Ask the AI coding tool of choice — Claude Code, Cursor, Copilot — to build a dashboard.
 That is the first experience.
 No Git, no terminal, no configuration.
 Just: “Build me a dashboard from customers.csv.”

 What your team can build.
 Working software, not requirements docs.